trustfractal/did_registry_demo/README.md

 ## Overview

-To get our hands dirty with some mock data, we will:
+To get our hands dirty with some mock data, we will go through:

-- Deploy a mock version of Fractal's [DID Registry](https://github.com/trustfractal/web3-identity/blob/main/FractalRegistry.sol)
+- Deploy our own copy of Fractal's [DID Registry](https://github.com/trustfractal/web3-identity/blob/main/FractalRegistry.sol)
-- Understand how Fractal operates this contract
+- Operation of the contract
-- Create a voting contract, and require its vote function to only be called once per person
+- Usage examples
-- Create a buyable ERC20 token with a mint function that can only be called by an address we know are KYC-approved
+  - One person, one vote

-This guide includes step-by-step demonstration sections.
-We encourage you to have a first shallow read, without going into the demonstrations, in order to familiarize yourself with the concepts.
-After that, go through the demonstrations, in order to get hands-on experience and build a strong intuition.
+  - Require KYC approval for buying tokens

-## Setup and deploy
+## Deploy our own copy of Fractal's DID Registry

-For these demonstrations, we'll be using Remix IDE, which includes an in-browser Ethereum implementation.
+For these demonstrations, we'll deploy our own copy of Fractal's DID Registry.
+We'll be using [Remix IDE](https://remix.ethereum.org/), which includes an in-browser Ethereum implementation.
 This way we don't spend real money or have to chase down testnet faucets.
 Don't worry, real-world operation is effectively identical, everything you'll see here can also be done with [Hardhat](https://hardhat.org/) or any other EVM toolchain you prefer.

 <details>
   <summary>👁 Step-by-step demonstration</summary>